-In addition to the standard configuration properties described in Chapter 3, Orbacus Properties also supports the following properties:
+In addition to the standard configuration properties described in Chapter 4, Orbacus Properties also supports the following properties:

-Specifies the endpoint configuration for the service.
-Note that this property is only used if the ooc.orb.oa.endpoint property is not set. the ooc.orp.oa.enapoint property is not set.
+ooc.property.endpoint=ENDPOINT Specifies the endpoint configuration for the service.
+Note that this property is only used if the ooc.orb.oa.endpoint property is not set.

-Orbacus Properties for Java requires the classes in ob.jar and obproperty.jar.
+Orbacus Properties for Java requires the classes in $\mathtt{OB.jar}$ and $\mathtt{OBProperty.jar}.$ corbaloc::prophost:10000/PropertyService